-If you have the resources and are able to invest the time in learning to use and analyze datalogger information, this provides a robust view of collections conditions; however, your monitoring decisions will depend upon your capacity.
-For the historical society in western MA that I mentioned earlier, I suggested purchasing an environmental monitoring tool that allows you to set a threshold for humidity and sends you a text and an email when that threshold is passed.
-For another organization, where one volunteer was in the storage space regularly but money was very limited, the use of an inexpensive min/max monitor checked and recorded at a regular interval during humid months might be more feasible until additional funds come available.
+Your monitoring decisions will depend upon your capacity.
+If you're rarely in the building holding the collection, there are environmental monitoring tools that allow you to set a threshold for humidity and then send you a text and an email when that threshold is passed.
+If you have time but little money, the use of an inexpensive min/max monitor checked and recorded at a regular interval particularly during humid months might be more feasible.
 Larger institutions with committed staffing may wish to purchase dataloggers and commit time to exploring trends in sustainable preservation environments.
 In the US, much of this research is being performed by the Image Permanence Institute.
 Their website has an extensive list of resources.